k0tran/bw/README.md

 ### Intial tape setup

 Each cell on tape is byte-sized.
 Addition and substraction to the cell value is wrapping.
 Amount of cells restricted by OS (it's literally stack).
+For the same reason zeroing is not guaranteed.

 Before your BW programs starts there is a little setup:
 1. First ptr_size cells contain address of tape (this cell to be precise) (`$rsp - 8` in x64);